 Movers and SHAKERS

-The SECs Prioritizing ESG Investment Products May Uncover a Supply Problem
+SEC Prioritizing ESG Investment Products May Uncover a Supply Problem

 Earlier this year, the Securities and Exchange Commission (SEC) announced its exam priorities for 2021.
 The first priority mentioned in a press release was ESG related.
 Specifically, it stated, “This year, the Division is enhancing its focus on climate and ESG-related risks by examining proxy voting policies and practices to insure voting aligns with investors’ best interests and expectations, as well as firms’ business continuity plans in light of intensifying physical risks associated with climate change,” The acting SEC Chair said, “Through these and other efforts, we are integrating climate and ESG considerations into the agency’s broader regulatory framework.

-The Division of Examinations at the SEC is responsible for initiating the reviews of products purported to follow the ESG guidelines outlined in offering documents of mutual funds, ETFs, and securities, both public and private.
+The Division of Examinations at the SEC is responsible for initiating the reviews of products purported to follow the ESG guidelines outlined in offering documents of mutual funds, ETFs, and securities, (both public and private).
 The intention is to make sure investors have a clear idea of what they’re buying, also the nature of the instrument should not change without proper notification.
 In the case of actively managed funds, the underlying holdings must match investor expectations.

-In an August 1st article in The Wall Street Journal titled: “Fired Executive Says Deutsche Bank’s DWS Overstated Sustainable-Investing Efforts” the WSJ reported the Sustainability Chief of the DWS Group told investors that environmental, social and governance concerns are at the heart of everything it does and that their ESG standards are above the industry average.
-The now-former Sustainability Chief at DWS has said that, behind closed doors, it has struggled to define and implement an ESG strategy and that at times they presented a more positive front than reality.
+In an August 1st article by The Wall Street Journal titled: “Fired Executive Says Deutsche Bank’s DWS Overstated Sustainable-Investing Efforts” the WSJ reported the Sustainability Chief of the DWS Group told investors that environmental, social and governance concerns are at the heart of everything it does and that their ESG standards are above the industry average.
+The now-former Sustainability Chief at DWS has recently said that, behind closed doors, it has struggled to define and implement an ESG strategy and that at times they presented a more positive front than reality.

 The Growing Sustainability Sector